On the Validity of Isotropic Covariance Functions for Set-indexed Random Fields: Isotropic positive definite functions for sets

 Thus, the smallest~\(m \geq 0\) satisfying both conditions is:

 by the~\(\max\) formula.
 Therefore,

 as claimed. \end{proof}

 Theorem~\ref{th:bh_ls} offers both a practical computational method and a clear geometric interpretation.
-Unlike the standard Hausdorff distance, which depends on extremal point-to-point discrepancies, the ball–Hausdorff distance depends only on relative location and scale through the sets’ Chebyshev centers and radii.
+Unlike the standard Hausdorff distance, which depends on extremal point-to-point discrepancies, the ball–Hausdorff distance depends only on relative location and scale through the sets' Chebyshev centers and radii.
 In the limiting case where sets have identical radii or are small relative to their separation, the distance reduces to the distance between their centers.
+Despite their structural differences, the ball--Hausdorff and Hausdorff distance may coincide.
+The corollary below presents one such instance. \begin{corollary} In~\(\mathbb{R}^1\), \(bh(\cdot, \cdot) \equiv d_h(\cdot, \cdot)\). \end{corollary} \begin{proof} Let~\([a, b]\) and~\([c, d]\) represent two arbitrary intervals in~\(\mathbb{R}^1\).
+Then, we have: